Box Butte County, Nebraska

 Box Butte County is a county in the U.S. state of Nebraska.
-As of the 2020 United States Census, the population was 10,604.
+As of the 2020 United States census, the population was 10,842.
 Its county seat is Alliance.
 The county was formed in 1886; it took its name from a large box-shaped butte north of Alliance.

-In the Nebraska license plate system, Box Butte County is represented by the prefix 65 (it had the sixty-fifth largest number of vehicles registered in the county when the license plate system was established in 1922).
+In the Nebraska license plate system, Box Butte County is represented by the prefix 65 (it had the sixty–fifth largest number of vehicles registered in the county when the license plate system was established in 1922).

 History

 Box Butte County was formed as part of a series of partitionings of the Nebraska Panhandle.
 In 1883, the Nebraska legislature divided the Panhandle into two counties, Sioux and Cheyenne.
 In 1885 the original Sioux County was divided into three counties: Sioux, Dawes, and Sheridan.
 Because of the distance to the county seat of Chadron, residents of southern Dawes County asked that it be split off; in 1886, the legislature created Box Butte County.
-The new county was named after a butte in the northern part of the county; prior to the county's formation, its name had been used in advertisements by railroad companies seeking to entice settlers to the area.
+The new county was named after a butte in the northern part of the county; before the county's formation, its name had been used in advertisements by railroad companies seeking to entice settlers to the area.

 In the Nebraska license plate system, Box Butte County is represented by the prefix 65 (it had the 65th-largest number of vehicles registered in the county when the license plate system was established in 1922).